 Common Mistakes to Avoid

 Even with a process as simple as direct cremation, there are pitfalls to watch out for.
-As a Bereavement Services Coordinator, I frequently see families make these three mistakes:
+Families frequently make these three mistakes:

 - Falling for "Teaser" Prices: You might see an advertisement for a "$695 Cremation."
 Be wary.
 This price often excludes the cremation container ($50-$150), transportation from the hospital ($200+), or the actual cost of the death certificates ($20-$30 per copy).
 Always ask for the "all-in" price.